ethan5437/ethan5437.github.io/_pages/project.md

 <div style="margin:8px;float:left;width:75%;text-align:justify;line-height:18px">
 <b>Visual Storytelling Research #1</b>
 <small><br>
-[Research Questions] <i>Like human writers, would machines generate better story if they learn to <q>plot</q> and <q>rework</q>?
-How do machine mimic such story writing techinques?</i>
+<i>Like human writers, would machines generate better story if they learn to <q>plot</q> and <q>rework</q>?
+How do machines mimic such story writing techinques?</i>
 <br>
-[Abstract] Writing a coherent and engaging story is not easy.
+Writing a coherent and engaging story is not easy.
 Creative writers use their knowledge andworldview to put disjointed elements together to form a coherent storyline, and work andrework iteratively toward perfection.
 We introduce PR-VIST, a framework that represents the input image se-quence as a story graph in which it finds thebest path to form a storyline.
 PR-VIST then takes this path and learns to generate the finalstory via a re-evaluating training process.
 <br> <a href="https://arxiv.org/pdf/2105.06950.pdf">[PAPER]</a></small>
 </div>
 <div style="clear:both"></div>